I'm on My Way (The Proclaimers song): In popular culture

-The song was famously used on the soundtrack of the animated film Shrek, which was released in 2001.
+The song was used on the soundtrack of the animated film Shrek, which was released in 2001.
 It was also used as the theme music of the BBC Radio Four comedy series The Maltby Collection.
 An instrumental version was briefly used on Are We There Yet?, which was released in 2005.

 In keeping with the group's support of Scottish football club Hibernian, "I'm on My Way" was played at Hampden Park immediately after Hibernian's victory in the 2007 Scottish League Cup Final.
+The song was also played at Easter Road on 14 August 2025 following Hibernian's 3-2 victory on aggregate against Partizan Belgrade, a match described by football vlogger Sam North as "Scotland's craziest European match ever".

 Kikki Danielsson covered the song with lyrics in Swedish written by Ulf Söderberg.
 This version was named Jag är på väg and is on her album Canzone d'Amore (1989), and her compilation album I dag & i morgon (2006).

 Scottish trials cyclist Danny MacAskill used the song as the soundtrack for his 2020 cycling stunt video, Danny MacAskill's Gymnasium.
 "I'm on My Way" was included as the outro song on the Canadian television show Mr. D on the eleventh and final episode of the seventh season.